Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Dark Matter Around Primordial Black Holes

 The one-dimensional velocity dispersion can be written $\sigma = x^{-1/2}$ and one can express the pre-collapse velocity distribution in a piecewise form (similar to the pre-collapse density), in terms of the velocity dispersion at kinetic decoupling $\sigma_{\rm kd} = x_{\rm kd}^{-1/2}$, as follows \cite{Boudaud:2021irr} \beq \sigma_{i}(r_{i}) = \left\lbrace

 \right.~. \eeq It is important to incorporate the orbital motion of the dark matter particles as studied by \cite{Eroshenko:2016yve,Boudaud:2021irr}, and, also, numerically by \cite{Adamek:2019gns}.
 The late time dark matter density profile around the PBH $\rho(r) $ is obtained by taking the initial distribution given in terms of the pre-collapse radial distance $r_{i}$ and velocity $v_{i}$, and integrating it taking into account the orbital motion of the dark matter particles.
+These derivations make the simplifying assumption that the dark matter particles are on circular orbits.

 Expressing the radial distance in units of Schwarzschild radius $\tilde r=r/r_{\rm Sch}$, and defining the pre-collapse dark matter velocity relative to the speed of light $\beta_{i}\equiv v_i/c$, the density profile can be computed by evaluating the following expression~\cite{Boudaud:2021irr} \beq \rho(\tilde{r}) = \frac{8}{\tilde{r}} \int_{0}^{\infty}d\beta_{i}\beta_{i}\int_{0}^{\infty}d\tilde{r}_{i}\tilde{r}_{i}\rho_{i}(\tilde{r}_{i})f(\beta_{i},\tilde{r}_{i})\left(\frac{1}{\tilde{r}_{i}} - \beta_{i}^{2}\right)^{3/2}\int_{ \sqrt{\mathcal{Y}_{m}}\Theta(\mathcal{Y}_m-0)}^{1}\frac{dy}{\sqrt{y^{2}-\mathcal{Y}_{m}}}, \eeq where $f(\beta_{i},\tilde{r}_{i})$ is the fraction of dark matter particles with velocities between $\beta_i$ and $\beta_i+{\rm d}\beta_i$ given by \beq 4\pi \beta_i^2{\rm d}\beta_i f(\beta_{i},\tilde{r}_{i})=\frac{4\pi \beta_i^2}{(2\pi \sigma_i^2)^{3/2}}\exp\left(-\frac{\beta_i^2}{2 \sigma_i^2}\right){\rm d}\beta_i \eeq and defining \beq \mathcal{Y}_{m} = 1+\frac{\tilde{r}^{2}}{\tilde{r}_{i}^{2}}\left[\frac{1}{\beta_{i}^{2}}\left(\frac{1}{\tilde{r}_{i}} - \frac{1}{\tilde{r}}\right)-1\right]. \eeq Note that the integral with respect to radius accounts for the pre-collapse density profile $\rho_i(r_i)$, while the integral over $y$ incorporates the integration over the angular variable of the dark matter orbits.